 Our interest-only maturity advice service has been specifically designed to support you if you have not got the money available to repay your mortgage.
 Once you have established the options available to you with your existing mortgage provider, you may wish to consider alternative options and this is where our service can help.

-Equity release refers to a range of products available to those aged 55 or older that allow you to access your housing wealth without having to sell or move.
-With the most popular form of equity release, a lifetime mortgage, there is the option to make monthly payments or roll the interest into the mortgage to be repaid when the house is eventually sold.
-You can also choose a variable interest rate or the certainty of a rate which is fixed for the life of your mortgage.
+Equity release refers to a range of products available to those aged 55 or older that allow you to access your housing wealth without having to move.
+With the most popular form of equity release, a lifetime mortgage, you can roll the interest into the mortgage to be repaid when the house is eventually sold.
+There are plans available that allow you to make voluntary payments, subject to certain limits however early repayment charges may apply above a set value.
 Lending is not based on affordability but rather on your age, health and property value.

 Although your existing mortgage may no longer be suitable, you may be able to re–mortgage to an alternative product or provider.
 Any new mortgage will require monthly repayments and the capital balance would still need to be repaid in the future.
 It is unlikely that this will be a permanent solution as most mortgages will have to be repaid by a specified age.
 However it could provide breathing space to consider your long–term plans.